🍊 ARM your continuous integration system with fruits! 🍌

 So you will have to create a few directories and files to let Docker know it should use your proxy:

 /etc/systemd/system/docker.service.d/https-proxy.conf will contain:

 http version of this file will have the same proxy settings (just remove the

 Once you’re done with the modifications, you will have to tell Docker to restart to take this into account:

 Then you’ll be able to check that your modifications are correct:

 Check that the date on your machine is correct by issuing date in the terminal.
 If it’s not correct, you will have some troubles with getting a Docker image.
 So, if the date/time are not right, you can set them up with:

 You already know Gitlab Runner, I’m sure you are already using some shared runners with your CI on your company’s gitlab.
-Most of the time, you don’t need to setup your own, but as there aren’t that many ARM gitlab runners for the time being… Gitlab Runner has been ported to ARM last year by Mauricio Ugaz as there wasn’t any available, and everyone needs gitlab-runner on Docker running on ARM, am I right?
+Most of the time, you don’t need to setup your own, but as there aren’t that many ARM gitlab runners for the time being… Gitlab Runner has been ported to ARM in 2017 by Mauricio Ugaz as it wasn’t available, and everyone needs gitlab-runner on Docker running on ARM, am I right?